FlowerWrong/awesome-gin/README.md

 * [Massad/gin-boilerplate](https://github.com/Massad/gin-boilerplate) Gin Framework with a structured starter project that defaults to PostgreSQL database and Redis as the session storage.
 * [wangsongyan/wblog](https://github.com/wangsongyan/wblog) Blog based on gin and gorm
+* [b3log/pipe](https://github.com/b3log/pipe) A small and beautiful blogging platform, [demo](http://pipe.b3log.org/)
 * [TeaMeow/KitSvc](https://github.com/TeaMeow/KitSvc) Microservice framework based on gin, consul, prometheus, eventStore, gorm and NSQ

+## Framework based on gin

+* [go-ego/ego](https://github.com/go-ego/ego) a full-stack web framework written in Go, lightweight and efficient front-end component solutions, based on gin.
+The front-end is compiled, does not affect the back-end.

 ## Generator